What's in this article?

 Free resources like blogs, ebooks, PDFs, and cheat sheets help prospective homebuyers understand the complicated nature of mortgages.

-Generally put, the more resources and blogs you can write about each of your loan products, the more leads you will generate because people are searching Google for mortgage help.
+Generally, the more resources and blogs you can write about each of your loan products, the more leads you will generate because people search Google for mortgage help.

-The question you gotta ask yourself is… will people searching online for mortgage help find my website or my competitors’ website?
+The question you have to ask yourself is: Will people searching online for mortgage help find my website or my competitors’ website?

-Remember, the more blogs and resources you can put online, the higher the likelihood somebody will stumble upon it in a Google search and go to your website to fill out a form.
+Remember, the more blogs and resources you can put online, the more likely somebody will stumble upon it in a Google search and go to your website to fill out a form.

 Frequently asked questions (FAQs)

-A well-structured FAQ section or page serves as a valuable resource, allowing your visitors to find answers quickly and efficiently without too many clicks.
+A well-structured FAQ section or page is a valuable resource, allowing visitors to find answers quickly and efficiently without too many clicks.

-By providing quick and easy answers, you’ll generate higher-quality leads because those who reach out to you will be confident and knowledgeable about the loan products they’re interested in, leading to more meaningful conversions and a higher chance of a conversion.
+By providing quick and easy answers, you’ll generate higher-quality leads because those who reach out to you will be confident and knowledgeable about the loan products they’re interested in.
+This will lead to more meaningful conversions and a higher chance of a conversion.

 Also, sometimes adding a FAQ page to your website can give you a fast track to Google’s first page of search results, where question-based inquiries seem to dominate the first page of search results.